-A Biomechanical Engineer in MEA Forensic’s LA office, Mr. Ross Hunter has nearly a decade of experience investigating motor vehicle collisions.
+A Biomechanical Engineer in MEA Forensic’s LA office, Mr. Ross Hunter has over a decade of experience investigating motor vehicle collisions.
 Ross started in MEA’s Collision Reconstruction group before earning a Master’s degree and moving to the Injury Biomechanics group.
 Ross reconstructs collisions based on the physical evidence and assesses the potential for injury for vehicle occupants and pedestrians involved in accidents.

 Ross has been involved in research studies on a variety of collision reconstruction and injury biomechanics topics.
 His research directly informs his work on specific accidents.
 His investigation of shoulder injuries, for example, helps him assess whether a diagnosed shoulder injury is consistent with the mechanics of a particular car crash.
 His studies of vehicle damage and motion provide him with an understanding of realistic dynamics: how cars collide, skid, accelerate, and execute turns.
 Ross intends for his peer-reviewed publications to have an influence beyond his casework.
 “Our firm doesn’t just make use of research,” he observes, “we also contribute original research to the scientific community.”

 - Collision Reconstruction

 - Master of Science, Biomedical Engineering, University of California, Irvine, 2017

 - Bachelor of Science, Biomedical Engineering, University of California, Davis, 2008

 - Registered Professional Engineer, State of California, License No. 36510, since 2013

 - Certified Accreditation for Traffic Accident Reconstruction, ACTAR No. 2603, since 2012